 What We Do

-The WellSpring team are dedicated to providing compassionate support and concern for families facing the challenges of homelessness.
+The WellSpring team is dedicated to providing compassionate support and concern for families facing the challenges of homelessness.
 WellSpring values the choices of homeless families, and encourages each to take control over their own lives.
 We will provide tailored assistance based on what is most needed and important to each individual family.

 WellSpring seeks to maintain the highest level of integrity in our administrative, service, and program activities.
 WellSpring’s primary purpose is to support and provide assistance for families facing the challenges of homelessness through comprehensive education practices and active engagement in the community.